UCLNatSci/2024/NSCI0035/_sources/Ontology.md

 Gauge invariance implies that certain transformations (e.g., adding a phase to the wavefunction) leave the theory’s predictions unchanged.
 This raises questions about which elements of quantum theory are physically real.

 - **Local Gauge Invariance**: In quantum electrodynamics (QED), local gauge invariance underlies the interaction between charged particles and the electromagnetic field, suggesting that certain quantities, like the absolute phase of the wavefunction, are not directly measurable.
-- **Example - The Aharonov-Bohm Effect**: This effect shows that gauge potentials, which were traditionally considered unobservable, can have measurable consequences.
-When charged particles pass around a region with magnetic flux, the vector potential $ A $ causes an observable phase shift, challenging a purely epistemic view of gauge fields and suggesting that gauge potentials may have a form of physical reality.
+- **[The Aharonov-Bohm Effect](https://uclnatsci.github.io/2024/NSCI0035/ABohm.html)**: This effect shows that gauge potentials, which were traditionally considered unobservable, can have measurable consequences.
+When charged particles pass around a region with magnetic flux, the vector potential $\bf A $ causes an observable phase shift, challenging a purely epistemic view of gauge fields and suggesting that gauge potentials may have a form of physical reality.

 ## The Physicality of Complex Solutions in Quantum Theory